What is an API?

 - The book distributor can make changes to its internal systems without impacting customers, so long as the behavior of the API doesn’t change.

 - With a publicly available API, developers working for the book distributor, book sellers or third parties could develop an app to help customers find the books they’re looking for.
 This could result in higher sales or other business opportunities.

 In short, APIs let you open up access to your resources while maintaining security and control.
 How you open access and to whom is up to you.
-API security is all about good API management.
+API security is all about good API management, which includes the use of an API gateway.
 Connecting to APIs, and creating applications that consume the data or functionality exposed by APIs, can be done with a distributed integration platform that connects everything—including legacy systems, and the Internet of Things (IoT).

 There are three approaches to API release policies.